KorySchneider/linux-kernel/readme.md

-Below are comments extracted programmatically from the linux kernel source code, for use in an artist's book I created.
+Each line below is a comment extracted programmatically from the linux kernel source code, for use in an artist's book I created.

 ````